Implement phasor model of three-phase OLTC phase-shifting transformer using delta hexagonal connection

 Phasor voltages (phase to ground) at the transformer output terminals a, b, c (pu)

 Phasor currents flowing into the input terminals A, B, C

 Phasor currents flowing out of the output terminals a, b, c

 Phase shift of abc output voltages with respect to ABC input voltages

 Logical signal generated by the tap changer controller.
 The Ready signal becomes (1) after the tap selection has been completed, thus enabling a new tap change.
 The Up and Down pulses to the OLTC are blocked as long as the Ready signal is (0).

-two equivalent sources in a 120-kV transmission.
-The phasor model
+transfer between two equivalent sources in a 120-kV transmission.
+The phasor model is compared

 with a detailed model of phase shifting transformer.
 Look under the masked blocks to see how

 both models are implemented.
 The detailed model uses switches and three Multi-Winding

 Transformer blocks, whereas the phasor model uses current sources.